armanriazi/Doc-Blockchain/README.md

 - StoneRiverElearning Starting with NEM
 - TechnicsPublications Data Modeling and Blockchain Build a Blockchain and a cryptocurrnecy from scratch
-* Youtube Channels:
+# Youtube Channels:
 - Hyperledger
 - IBM
 - DApp university
 - Skycoin
 - Blockstack
 - Investment Cryptocurrentcy
-* Samples have runned by test network:
+# Samples have runned by test network:
 - DAapp university by web3.js (Reactjs,Js)
+- Solidity (build a game)
 - Build blockchain with GOlang (Websocket)